 Large buses need to exercise caution when using the bus lane at Cape Point Main Gate as we are in the process of adding an additional lane to the gate.
 Although there are barrier fences up and warning and directional signage in place, the lane is narrower than usual due to the upgrade.
 In addition there are workers and delivery vehicles on site so we ask that drivers be extra cautious when approaching the facility.

-Trail closures in TMNP due to fires
+Trail closures in TMNP

 The Chapmans Peak footpath (on the Noordhoek side) is closed indefinitely.